Overview of ICRC activities in Moldova

 ►Provides psychosocial support to vulnerable beneficiaries fleeing the conflict in Ukraine.
 Training is also organized for volunteers from the National Society, teachers, and social workers on psychosocial support skills and self-care, who in turn support affected people, especially children.

-► Identifies potential violations of International Humanitarian Law and protection issues resulting from the ongoing crisis in Ukraine, to support the ICRC's confidential dialogue with Ukrainian and Russian authorities.
+► Identifies potential violations of International Humanitarian Law and protection issues resulting from the ongoing armed conflict in Ukraine, to support the ICRC's confidential dialogue with Ukrainian and Russian authorities.

 ► Endeavours to identify and reduce protection issues or potential risks faced by those fleeing Ukraine during their transit or stay in Moldova.